-Significant consultation was undertaken during the development of the EMLR and Marne-Saunders WAPs, including meeting statutory requirements to consult on draft WAPS under Section 79 of the Natural Resources Management Act 2004.
+Significant consultation was undertaken during the development of the EMLR and Marne-Saunders WAPs, including meeting statutory requirements to consult on draft WAPS under Section 79 of the former NRM Act which was the statutory framework at the time.
 Consultation reports are available that document the consultation processes and responses, and the subsequent amendments to the draft EMLR and Marne-Saunders WAPs (South Australian Murray-Darling Basin Natural Resources Management Board, 2012).